enzo-project/enzo-e/design.rst

 Some ``Cello`` components can in principle be called from any software layer---these include ``Performance`` and ``Error``.
-The ``Performance`` component dynamically collects performance data for the running ``Enzo-P`` simulation, and provides a holistic summary of performance data to the user, as well as to software components that can adapt to optimize desired performance metrics.
+The ``Performance`` component dynamically collects performance data for the running ``Enzo-E`` simulation, and provides a holistic summary of performance data to the user, as well as to software components that can adapt to optimize desired performance metrics.
 Current metrics measured include memory usage (via the ``Memory`` component), and